-Part of Pillar C: Governance & Certification ← Return to Identify Hub
+Part of the IDENTIFY Playbook ← Return to Hub

 Roles & Change Management

-UR E26 §3.2.1 & §4.1.1.3.2.2: The “Identify” phase must define key resources and their roles/responsibilities.
-Furthermore, a Management of Change (MoC) policy must be established to ensure the asset inventory and CSDD remain accurate throughout the ship’s operational life.
+UR E26 Compliance Summary: The “Identify” element mandates a detailed asset inventory (names/versions per §4.1.1) and a mapping of system interdependencies and data flows.
+To maintain the vessel’s resilience profile, owners must define key cybersecurity roles and implement a Management of Change (MoC) process (per §5.3.1) to ensure the inventory and CSDD remain accurate throughout the ship’s operational life.

 1. Cybersecurity Roles